Poulbi/chatty/README.md

 - [ ] timeout on recv?
 - [ ] use threads to handle clients/ timeout when receiving because a client could theoretically stall the entire server.
+- [ ] do not crash on errors from clients
+    - implement error message?

 ## common
 - [x] handle messages that are too large